djcarter85/codingblog/_posts/2019-01-26-string-formatting-in-dot-net.md

 All of the examples that we've seen so far have used English for any words (e.g. day and month names).
 This is because my computer is set up to work with British English, and .NET respects that by default.
 There are other formatting options that are particular to different cultures around the world; for example, in Europe it is customary to use a comma as a decimal separator rather than a full stop.

-Many .NET types also allow you to pass an instance of `IFormatProvider` to the `ToString` method which specifies how to deal with culture-specific formatting options.
-The `CultureInfo` class implements this interface, and so you can use it to specify the culture (using the [standard .NET culture specifiers](https://azuliadesigns.com/list-net-culture-country-codes/)).
+Many .NET types allow you to pass an instance of `IFormatProvider` to the `ToString` method which specifies how to deal with culture-specific formatting requirements.
+The `CultureInfo` class implements this interface, and uses the [standard .NET culture specifiers](https://azuliadesigns.com/list-net-culture-country-codes/).

 Here are some `DateTime` examples, using the same example of `var date = new System.DateTime(2019, 1, 2)`: